 - Create amazing Page Objects for gigantic web pages

 In This Lecture

-In this video, we are going through the introduction and question for the Page Object course.
+In the previous video, we learned the what to do when you run into errors of the page objects in test automation course.
+In this video, we are going through the introduction and question for the course.

 Welcome to a Single Pattern to Drastically Improve Your Test Automation.